rcywang/d-wave-demodoc/docs/install.rst

 Install a Particular Tool
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-If you only wish to install a particular tool within the SDK, follow the installation instructions on the README file.
+If you only wish to install a particular tool within the SDK, follow the installation instructions in the README file.
 For example, to download only the ``dwave-neal`` tool, navigate to the corresponding `README.rst <https://github.com/dwavesystems/dwave-neal/blob/master/README.rst>`_ file on GitHub.

-For other tools, follow the links in the navigation sidebar, listed under the "TOOLS" column, for the particular tool.
+For other tools, follow the links in the navigation sidebar listed under the "TOOLS" column, for the particular tool.

 .. _venvsetup: